Free safety incident report form

 Preview the template

-What is a safety incident report?
+What is a safety incident report form?

 A safety incident report is a formal record of any event in the workplace that results in injury, illness, property damage, an environmental release, or a near miss.
 It captures what happened, when and where, who was involved or injured, the immediate actions taken, witness accounts, and the findings of any investigation including root cause analysis and corrective actions.
 In Australia, under WHS legislation, notifiable incidents must be reported to the regulator immediately.
 A well-completed incident report protects workers, demonstrates due diligence and provides evidence for insurance, regulatory and legal purposes.